1. Introduction to Mark Price and Price Index

 This adjustment will occur immediately after the spot price exceeds this price deviation threshold.
 The exchange-computed price value will be readjusted to its original value once the price value falls back within the 5% deviation threshold from the medium price of all price sources.

-- Exchange connectivity issues: If Binance can’t access the data feed from an exchange and this exchange has trades updated in the last 5 minutes, the system will take the price data from the last feed for index calculation.
-If one exchange doesn’t provide any update for 10 seconds, the weight of this exchange will be zero in the weighted average calculation.
+- Exchange connectivity issues: If Binance can’t access the data feed from an exchange, or the exchange has not updated their trading data in the last five minutes, the weight of this exchange will be zero in the weighted average calculation.

 - The “Last Price Protected” mechanism: When Binance cannot obtain a stable and reliable source of reference data for the Price Index and the Mark Price, the Price Index will not be updated for contracts that use a single source of the Price Index.
 Binance will use the “Last Price Protected" mechanism to update the Mark Price until it is back to normal.
 This mechanism temporarily switches the matching system to the latest transaction price of the contract within a certain limit as a reference for the Mark Price to calculate unrealized profit and loss and liquidation call level to avoid unnecessary liquidation.